 Evaluations should demonstrate the cumulative growth of the Student Teacher.
 As the internship progresses, more and more skills will be rated.
-The LEON LEADS Elements and Rubrics should be used to form the basis of evaluation.
+LEON LEADS Elements and Rubrics should be used to form the basis of evaluation. (see Appendix D)

 3. Be Honest